 How to apply

-You can apply for carer’s allowance by filling in the application form (CR1) available here.
+You can apply for carer’s allowance by filling in the application form (CR1).
 This includes a medical report to be signed by the person you’re caring for and their doctor.
 You don’t need a medical report if you’re caring for a child getting Domiciliary Care Allowance.
-You can find more information on how to fill out this form here.

 If you are caring for more than one person, you will also need to fill in a CR2 form.